 Embrace the wide open spaces and social distancing options these U.S. national parks can provide your group.

 After months of staying indoors, binge-watching the news and video-chatting with friends, Americans are excited to get back to traveling.
-But with international travel at a standstill, people looking for a summer getaway might find their options to be somewhat limited.
-Thankfully, more than two-thirds of the U.S. national parks have reopened their gates to visitors with new health and safety guidelines.
+But people looking for a summer getaway might find their options to be somewhat limited.
+Thankfully, the U.S. national parks have reopened their gates to visitors with new health and safety guidelines.
 America’s national parks are becoming increasingly popular vacation spots, with 327.5 million visits in 2019 alone according to the National Park Service.
 It’s easy to see why: travelers can visit deserts, lush forests and crystal-clear waters — all without leaving the country.
-Consider heading to one of these national parks for a socially-distanced journey into the outdoors.
+Consider heading to one of these 20 national parks where you can get your group out and active into the outdoors.

 ARCHES NATIONAL PARK – UTAH